CBET Token Achieves Self Reported Market Cap of $87.77 Million (CBET)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-CBET Token’s launch date was July 7th, 2021.
+CBET Token’s genesis date was July 7th, 2021.
 CBET Token’s official Twitter account is @cbetgg and its Facebook page is accessible here.
-The official website for CBET Token is www.cbet.money.
+CBET Token’s official website is www.cbet.money.

 It is usually not presently possible to purchase alternative cryptocurrencies such as CBET Token directly using U.S. dollars.
-Investors seeking to acquire CBET Token should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase CBET Token using one of the aforementioned exchanges.
+Investors seeking to trade CBET Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase CBET Token using one of the exchanges listed above.

 Receive News & Updates for CBET Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CBET Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.